BitBurrow/BitBurrow.github.io/how-to-set-up-a-bitburrow-hub.md

 ### Acquire a domain name

 Purchase your new domain name from a [domain name registrar](https://en.wikipedia.org/wiki/Domain_name_registrar) such as [Hover](https://www.hover.com/) or [Google Domains](https://domains.google/).
 Alternatively, create a new subdomain for an existing domain such as your company or organization.
-For example, if your organization owns `example.org`, you could set up `rxb.example.org` to use for BitBurrow, where `rxb` is a subdomain you choose.
+For example, if your organization owns `example.org`, you could set up `vxm.example.org` to use for BitBurrow, where `vxm` is a subdomain you choose.

 When choosing a domain name or subdomain, it is recommended that it *not* contain `vpn`, `proxy`, `bitburrow`, `gateway`, or similar words.
 Public WiFi networks that restrict VPN usage may block domain names that include these.
 Also, choosing a name that is easy to type will make it easier for admins setting up VPN servers.